Python Puzzles

 Lower Bound: 53.33%

-We can see that even if the top player is having a lucky string of 500 games, it is still a good bet that this player will win more than 50% of the games.
+Upper Bound: 64.67%We can see that even if the top player has a lucky string of 500 games, it is still a good bet that this player will win more than 50% of the games.

 # Import required libraries